Diederich--Forn\ae ss index and global regularity in the $\overline{\partial}$--Neumann problem: domains with comparable Levi eigenvalues: Proof of Theorem

 So $q$ is now fixed, $q_{0}\leq q$, and $N_{q+1}$, hence $P_{q}$, satisfy Sobolev estimates.
 We want to prove Sobolev estimates for $N_{\delta,q}$, with constants uniform in $\delta$ ($\delta$ small).
-Because $P_{q}$ is regular in Sobolev norms, Lemma 7 in \cite{Straube05} says that for all $s>0$, there is a constant $C_{s}$ independent of $\delta$ such that we have the estimate
+Because $P_{q}$ is regular in Sobolev norms, Lemma 7 in \cite{Straube05} (see also \cite{Straube25}, Theorem 1.1) says that for all $s>0$, there is a constant $C_{s}$ independent of $\delta$ such that we have the estimate

 Therefore, it suffices to prove estimates for the right hand side of \eqref{est34} (with constants independent of $\delta$).
 In order to bring $Q_{\delta,q}$ into play, we prove estimates for $\overline{\partial}N_{\delta,q}$, $\overline{\partial}^{*}N_{\delta,q}$, and $\delta^{1/2}\nabla N_{\delta,q}$ as in \cite{Straube05}.
 We do this by induction on the Sobolev index $k$.